Q: What is ride-sharing and why is it getting so much attention from insurance companies?

 Q: Do insurance companies oppose ride-sharing services?

-No. The insurance industry is a staunch proponent of innovation and new business.
+A: No. The insurance industry is a staunch proponent of innovation and new business.
 However, it is important that it be clear that a personal auto policy is designed to cover only the personal use of a private-passenger vehicle, not the commercial use of a vehicle.
 This commercial use exclusion extends beyond ride-sharing.
 It includes any business use of a private-passenger vehicle—such as using a pickup truck to plow snow off driveways or to make business deliveries.

 Numerous state insurance regulators have also noted that passengers are taking a risk when they pay for a ride with an uninsured—or underinsured—TNC driver.
 In the event of an accident, an injured TNC passenger may not be able to recoup damages, as they would from a traditional licensed and commercially insured taxi or limousine service.